rmsrosa/rode_convergence_euler/docs/src/examples/04-allnoises.md

 plot(plts..., legend=false)
 ````

-We can also visualize the noises associated with this sample solution, both individually
+We can also visualize the noises associated with this sample solution, both individually, as they enter the non-homogenous term,

 ````@example 04-allnoises
 plot(suite, xshow=false, yshow=true, linecolor=:auto)
 ````

-and their sum squared
+and combined, with their sum squared, as it enters the homogenous term,

 ````@example 04-allnoises
 plot(suite, xshow=false, yshow= y -> sum(abs2, y), label="sum of squares of noises")